Presidency secures N1.055tr for 2nd Niger bridge, others

 He said other projects being undertaken under PIDF are the Mambilla Hydro-Power project and East West road.

 “The 127 km highway links the city of Lagos with Ibadan and proceeding onwards to connect the northern region of the country.
-It is among Africa’s most important roadways.”
+It is among Africa’s most important roadways” he explained.

 road.